CIÉ 113 Class: History

 They were intended for mixed traffic duties, hauling both freight and passenger trains.
 When they were first introduced, they were used on some of the express passenger duties between Dublin and Cork.
 However, with the arrival of production diesel locomotives (the 001 and 101 Classes) from 1955, these two locomotives were used more for freight work, mostly in the area around Dublin.

 They suffered from a recurring brake fault and following a serious incident in August 1971 when 114 ran away while working a goods train, both locomotives were withdrawn for modifications to be made to their brakes.
 In fact, 114 was never reinstated and 113 only worked for a few months at the end of 1974 before it too was stored again.
 Both were then used at Inchicore Works as part of a sound barrier with 101 Class locomotives.
-B113 was presented to the Ulster Folk and Transport Museum in May 2011, but 114 was not so lucky and was scrapped in March 1995.
+B113 was presented to the Ulster Folk and Transport Museum in May 2011, but 114 was scrapped in March 1995.